Gameye/gameye-sdk-dotnet/README.md

 ln test.sh .git/hooks/pre-commit
 ```

-Now, just before every comit, your code will be compiled and tested!
+Now, just before every commit, your code will be compiled and tested!

 ## License